verivital/behaverify/REPRODUCIBILITY/2026_ATVA/compare/README.md

 ## How BT2Fiacre is invoked (matches paper's measurement)

-The BT2Fiacre pipeline is invoked exactly as the paper's harness does (cross-checked with the `2026_FM/comparison/bt2fiacre/run_verification.sh` reference implementation in another build of this repo):
+The BT2Fiacre pipeline is invoked exactly as the paper's harness does:

 ```
 bt2fiacre -c "set tina_compact on" -c "set tick Node" -c "set default_prop off" \